-Aflatoxins B_1 , B_2 , G_1 , and G_2 are biotoxins synthesized on appropriated ecological conditions by some competent mould strains belonging to the groups of Aspergillus flavus, A. parasiticus and A. nomius.
-The ability of competent Aspergilla for Aflatoxins production depends on the individual metabolic systems, particularly to the primary metabolism of lipids and specified enzymes (synthetases) able to produce the secondary metabolites [1].
+Aflatoxins B_1 , B_2 , G_1 , and G_2 are biotoxins synthesized under appropriate ecological conditions by some competent mould strains belonging to the groups Aspergillus flavus, A. parasiticus and A. nomius.
+The ability of competent Aspergilla to produce aflatoxins depends on the individual metabolic systems, particularly to the primary metabolism of lipids and specified enzymes (synthetases) able to produce the secondary metabolites [1].

-These secondary metabolites have been extensively studied since the earlier sixties, concerning its toxicity for animals and humans.
-Aflatoxins, especially B1, may induce liver cancer and caused a large diversity of adverse effects on living organisms: mutagenic, terathogenic and carcinogenic activities [2-4].
-The most constant effect is the depression on the synthesis of proteins, antibodies included.
-The severity of the adverse effects is proportionate to the level/doses of the exposition.
+These secondary metabolites have been extensively studied since the earlier sixties, with regards to their toxicity towards animals and humans.
+Aflatoxins, especially B1, may induce liver cancer and can cause a wide diversity of adverse effects in living organisms, including mutagenic, teratogenic and carcinogenic results [2-4].
+The most constant effect is the depression of protein synthesis, including that of antibodies.
+The severity of the adverse effects is proportionate to the level/doses of the exposure.

-Nowadays, Aflatoxins are the most frequent hazard referred in food imported to EC, according to the annual reports of Rapid Alert System for Food and Feed [5].

-Aflatoxins are found as natural contaminants of a large range of food and feed: cereals and other crops, dry fruits, and milk (ruminant's metabolites Aflatoxins M1 and M2).
+Nowadays, aflatoxins are the most frequent hazard referred in food imported into the EC, according to the annual reports of Rapid Alert System for Food and Feed [5].
+Aflatoxins are found as natural contaminants of a wide range of foods and feeds: cereals and other crops, dry fruits, and milk (ruminant's metabolize aflatoxins M1 and M2).

-The main strategic line to control Aflatoxins is based on the prevention of the mould growth in raw vegetable or during vegetative development, harvest, storage and transportation, through a adequate monitoring system applied to each crop batch.
-Moulds growth is conditioned by many ecological factors, including physical-chemical factors and also biotic ones.
-Levels of aflatoxins production are affected by many abiotic parameters like temperature, water availability, pH, osmotic pressure, oxi/reduction potential and chemical nature of nutrients.
+The main strategic line to control aflatoxins is based on the prevention of the mould growth in raw vegetables or during vegetative development, harvest, storage and transportation, through a adequate monitoring system applied to each crop batch.
+Mould growth is conditioned by many ecological factors, including physical-chemical factors and also biotic ones.
+Aflatoxin production levels are affected by many abiotic parameters like temperature, water availability, pH, osmotic pressure, oxi/reduction potential and chemical nature of nutrients.

-The ecological conditions that are favourable to Aflatoxins biosynthesis are also appropriated for the growth of all the concomitant moulds that colonize a specific crop.
-Under this perspective it is important to understand in what extension these developments of the mycobiota may interfere with the normal biosynthesis of Aflatoxins (biotic factors).

-The full knowledge of biosynthesis pathway will only became better understood when interactive and multi-factorial studies were performed.
-The aim of this work was to study the influence of biotic interaction, using an in vitro model, where 14 different wild strains Aspergilla challenged an Aflatoxins producer strain of A. parasiticus (ATCC 15517).
+The ecological conditions that are favourable to aflatoxin biosynthesis are also suitable for the growth of all the concomitant moulds that might colonize a specific crop.
+From this perspective it is important to understand under what conditions these developments of mycobiota may interfere with the normal biosynthesis of aflatoxins (biotic factors).
+The full knowledge of biosynthesis pathway will only became better understood when interactive and multi-factorial studies are performed.
+The aim of this work was to study the influence of biotic interactions, using an in vitro model, whereby 14 different wild strains of Aspergilla challenged an aflatoxin-producing strain of A. parasiticus (ATCC 15517).